 Professor Constance Wagner’s primary academic appointment is in the Saint Louis University School of Law.
-She is an expert in the law of business associations and financial institutions, as well as in the law of international trade and international business transactions.
+She is an expert in the law of business associations and financial institutions, and also has a background in the law of international trade and international business transactions.
 She teaches and publishes in these areas and also speaks frequently on these topics at national academic conferences, bar association meetings, and university events.
 Her current research agenda focuses on mechanisms for enhancing corporate social responsibility and developments in financial regulation.

 Drawing on her fourteen years of experience in New York City as a corporate lawyer in private practice and as Vice President and Senior Associate Counsel of a multinational financial institution, Professor Wagner brings a wealth of real world experience to the law school classroom.
 She likes to introduce aspects of her practice experience into her teaching, especially in the area of business transactional law.